spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 private cloud environment or data center and Palette.

 A PCG is required in environments lacking direct network access to Palette.
-For example, many infrastructure environments reside within private networks that restrict external connections, preventing Palette from reaching them.
+For example, many infrastructure environments reside within private networks that restrict external connections, preventing internal devices and resources from reaching Palette directly.

-Upon installation, the PCG acts as an endpoint, enabling Palette to securely deploy and delete Kubernetes clusters within your private cloud environment or data center.
+Upon installation, the PCG initiates a connection from inside the private network to Palette, serving as an endpoint for Palette to communicate with the infrastructure environment.
+The PCG continuously polls Palette for instructions to deploy or delete Kubernetes clusters within the environment.
+This connection uses a secure communication channel that is encrypted using the Transport Layer Security (TLS) protocol.
+Once a cluster is deployed, the PCG is no longer involved in the communication between Palette and the deployed cluster.
+The cluster then communicates directly with Palette through the Palette agent available within each cluster, which originates all communication.
+Therefore, the network requests are outbound toward Palette.
 Refer to the [PCG Architecture](./architecture.md) section for more information.

-Typically, a PCG is used with Palette SaaS and self-hosted Palette instances that do not have direct access to the target environment.
-However, a System Private Gateway is recommended when direct network connectivity is available.
-Visit the [System Private Gateway](./architecture.md#system-private-gateway) section to learn more.

 A PCG comprises a cluster of nodes and can be deployed using two methods.
 The first method uses the Palette CLI to deploy a PCG in one of the three supported infrastructure environments; MAAS, OpenStack, or VMware vSphere.
 The other method manually deploys a PCG [onto an existing Kubernetes cluster](./deploy-pcg-k8s.md).

 In this tutorial, you will deploy a VMware PCG using Palette CLI.
 Next, you will learn how to deploy a VMware cluster with a sample Kubernetes application called
 [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe), utilizing either the Palette dashboard or Terraform.

 The following diagram illustrates the components that will be deployed in this tutorial and how they communicate with each other.